mexplatform/mex-vocabulary/vocabulary/README.md

 More than just a **machine readable way**, the `MEX` Vocabulary has been designed to define a **lightweight and flexible schema** for publishing machine learning outputs metadata.
 We aim at providing a **free-format** to export and share machine learning metadata, indifferent to existing **workflow systems** or **frameworks**.
 As an immediate advantage, users can benefit of the `mex format` for further analysis and integrations more easily.

 The definition of an `ontology` can be a complex and never-ending task, even more for a highly complex environment such as machine learning.
 The `MEX` vocabulary has been designed to serve as an ally in the metadata exporting process, focusing in practical and important aspects concerning the publication of the achieved results, i.e.: the needed `input parameters` for an `model` which produces `measures` as output.
 More sophisticated variables and procedures (e.g.: optimizations and feature selection) are not covered, simply because they go beyond a logical threshold of simplicity we aim to achieve.
-At first, people are usualy more interested in finding out, comparing and sharing `methodologies` and their achieved `performances` than to have deep understanding of performed sub tasks.
+At first, people are usualy more interested in finding out, comparing and sharing `methodologies` and their achieved `performances` than to have deep understanding of performed sub tasks. **MEX** is a **[PROV-O](https://www.w3.org/TR/prov-o/)** based vocabulary.

 ## How to cite
 ```Tex